CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 This approach is used by some psychiatrists open to CBD.
 A standard dose of methylphenidate or atomoxetine in the morning helps with concentration.
 In the evening, 15-30 mg of CBD helps calm the mind, reduce residual anxiety, and promote sleep.
 Advantages: it doesn't interfere with the stimulant's daytime effects, and addresses the "other side" of ADHD (evening arousal).

-Key principles of the dual protocol: a minimum of 8-10 hours between the medication in the morning and CBD in the evening.
+Key rules of the dual protocol: a minimum of 8-10 hours between the morning medication and evening CBD.
 Sleep monitoring for the first 4 weeks (diary).
-Quarterly ALT/AST testing for atomoxetine.
-Discuss any dose changes with your doctor.
-Regardless of your subjective well-being, never discontinue the stimulant on your own.
+Quarterly ALT/AST tests with atomoxetine.
+Discuss any dose changes with the physician.
+Regardless of subjective well-being, never discontinue the stimulant on your own.

-Sublingual oil is the standard for ADHD dosing.
-Bioavailability is 13-19%, onset of action is 15-45 minutes, and dosing is precise (each drop = a known amount of CBD).
-Broad spectrum is best, allowing for the entourage effect without the risk of THC.
+Sublingual oil is the standard for dosing in ADHD.
+Bioavailability is 13-19%, onset of action is 15-45 minutes, and dosing precision (each drop = known amount of CBD).
+Best to use broad spectrum to utilize the entourage effect without the risk of THC.
 Concentrations of 5-10% are sufficient for doses of 10-50 mg daily.

-Softgels are an alternative for those who cannot tolerate the taste of the oil.
-Disadvantages: slower absorption (60-120 minutes), lower bioavailability (6-10%), and first-pass metabolism.
-Advantages: repeatable dosing, ease of use at work and on the go.
+Soft capsules are an alternative for those who do not tolerate the taste of oil.
+Disadvantage: slower absorption (60-120 minutes), lower bioavailability (6-10%), first pass through the liver.
+Advantage: repeatable dose, ease of use at work and while traveling.
 A typical capsule contains 10-25 mg of CBD.

 Vaporized CBD herb produces the fastest effect (5-10 minutes), but precise dosing is difficult and practical limitations (equipment, space) exist.
 Some adults with ADHD use it ad hoc for acute anxiety or before sleep.
 It's not a standard treatment, but for some users, it works better than the oral form.

 CBD has a good safety profile, but it is not neutral.
-The WHO in 2018 rated CBD as well-tolerated at doses up to 1,500 mg daily, however, the Epidiolex adverse event registry shows that 6-14% patients experience clinically significant side effects (WHO, 2018).
-With ADHD, it is necessary to be aware of several specific risks and limitations.
+The WHO in 2018 assessed CBD as well tolerated at doses up to 1500 mg daily, however, the registry of adverse events for Epidiolex shows that 6-14% of patients experience clinically significant side effects (WHO, 2018).
+With ADHD, awareness of several specific risks and limitations is necessary.

 Firstly, CBD is not registered in Poland as a treatment for ADHD.
 CBD products are considered cosmetics or supplements, classified as "novel foods" under the legal gray area.
 This means there is no control over the actual dose in the product (2022 study: 30% oils on the market had a declared dose of +/- 20% from the actual dose), no obligation to report adverse effects, and no reimbursement from the National Health Fund.